About MSU LibrariesLibrary News

 Mississippi State University students and faculty will discover changes to Mitchell Memorial Library when they return for the spring semester.
 As if the addition of a fourth floor was not enough, the Library has been busy reorganizing the library collections and expanding services over the holiday break.

 The Library’s focus on students, quality service, providing resources, and supporting teaching and research have not changed, of course, but several departments and collections have moved.
 Dean of Libraries Frances Coleman believes these changes will benefit students in every area of study and will improve the overall Library program.

-Changes include the creation of the new Educational Resources Center, the relocation and renaming of the Instructional Media Center (IMC) to the Digital Media Center, and the relocation of collections including Government Documents, Microforms, Newspapers, Current Journals and more.
+Changes include the creation of the new Educational Resources Collection, the relocation and renaming of the Instructional Media Center (IMC) to the Digital Media Center, and the relocation of collections including Government Documents, Microforms, Newspapers, Current Journals and more.

 Associate Dean of Libraries Stephen Cunetto said developing a multi-media collaborative space equipped with technology that propels teaching, learning, exploration and research has been a goal of the Library for a number of years.
 The relocation and renaming of the former IMC is the realization of that goal.

 “With this move we have tripled the space of our previous IMC,” Cunetto said.
 “The new, improved, Digital Media Center is now located in the area that formerly housed Government Documents and Current Journals.
 This large, more accessible space will allow us to continue to grow and improve the services we offer to students, including more computers, flexible study spaces, a makerspace, an area where students can charge their laptops and more.”